christy726/SingletFission_ML/README.md

 ## Overview

-This project aims to use machine learning techniques to generate and evaluate SMILES (Simplified Molecular Input Line Entry System) strings for potential singlet fission materials.
+This project aims to use machine learning techniques to generate and evaluate molecular structures for potential singlet fission materials.
 Singlet fission is a process where a singlet exciton splits into two triplet excitons, which can potentially double the efficiency of solar cells.

 ## Project Structure